My beautiful island is a slice of Heaven! It’s my job to help make your visit enjoyable, so that you’ll create lasting memories.

 The Abacos are a group of islands and cays that form a 120-mile–long chain stretching over 650 square miles.
 The coastlines are scalloped with bays, coves and protected harbours that feature full-service marinas and resorts.
 Great Abaco Island and Little Abaco serve as the "mainland."
 Marsh Harbour has a lively downtown area with all city amenities.
 Treasure Cay boasts miles of pristine beaches, including one of the top 10 beaches in the world.
 Elbow Cay and Green Turtle Cay are old English loyalist settlements, where your'll find beautifully preserved colonial architecture with a touch of Bahamian pastels, of course.
 And Guana Cay is famous for Sunday barbecues atop the island's tall sand dune, which overlooks a magnificent 7-mile–long beach.

-The tradition of building boats by hand (without plans) has been passed down for centuries in The Abacos.
-Some residents of Man-O-War Cay, known as the islands’ boat-building center, still practice that trade, and are renowned for their superior workmanship.
+The local tradition of building boats by hand (without plans) has been passed down for centuries.
+Man-O-War Cay is the center of that trade in The Abacos, where some residents are renowned for their superior workmanship.

-British Loyalists left the United States after the American Revolution ended to establish homesteads in The Abacos.
-The Loyalist heritage remains strong and their presence is still noticeable today in the colonial style homes of Hope Town and New Plymouth.
+British Loyalists left the United States after the American Revolution to establish homesteads in The Abacos.
+Their heritage remains strong and is reflected today in the colonial-style homes in Hope Town and New Plymouth.